Diversity, Equity, and Inclusion is Important to Us as a Firm.

 - Buy supplies from Black and minority-led or owned vendors: With more than 200 people, Insight office expenditure has an economic impact in New York city.
 The vendors we buy from include catering, office supplies, flowers, branded swag, construction, recruiters, and consultants, among others.

 - Establish Insight DE&I Council to measure progress and ensure accountability: The council’s goal is to support individual or team-led initiatives through guidance and resourcing, and to track and communicate progress across all DE&I efforts.

 - Initiative to ensure searches for future MD positions include candidates that have a diverse background, experience, and perspective to improve our leadership diversity.

 - Continue to expand programs to ensure diverse candidate pipeline for undergrad recruiting: Insight hires more than a dozen interns every year, and many receive full time offers after their internship.
 We currently work with SEO, WayUp and actively recruit at Historically Black Colleges and Universities (HBCUs).
 We are expanding our list of partner HBCUs and will work to ensure that all summer intern classes have diverse backgrounds, experiences and perspectives.

-- Implement recruiting processes for non-investment hires to ensure representation: Insight hires 10-20 people per year as lateral hires in non-investment positions.
-Our goal for every open position is to ensure candidates have diverse backgrounds, experiences and perspectives.
+- Implement recruiting processes for non-investment hires to ensure representation: Insight hires a dozen people per year as lateral hires in non-investment positions.
+Our goal is to ensure all roles include candidates with diverse backgrounds, experiences and perspectives.

 Investing & Software Ecosystem Actions